John V. Williams named chair of pediatrics

 Dr. John V. Williams, a leading expert on respiratory viruses that infect children, has been named the next chair of the Department of Pediatrics at the University of Wisconsin School of Medicine and Public Health.

-Williams is currently a professor at the University of Pittsburgh School of Medicine and serves as chief of the Division of Pediatric Infectious Diseases in its Department of Pediatrics.
+Williams, currently a professor at the University of Pittsburgh School of Medicine and chief of the Division of Pediatric Infectious Diseases within the Department of Pediatrics, steps into his new role at UW on November 3.
 His research focuses on the epidemiology, immunology and pathogenesis of respiratory viruses, which are leading causes of death in children worldwide.

 The Department of Pediatrics at the UW School of Medicine and Public Health is home to about 200 faculty members serving across 16 subspecialty divisions.
 Department members work to promote and enhance the health of children by providing clinical care, educating pediatric trainees, performing research and engaging in advocacy.